sstubben/sstubben.github.io/about.md

 Hi, I am Simon Stubben.
 ===================
 <br />
-I'm a consultant, startup advisor and developer living in Kuala Lumpur.
+I'm a Danish consultant, startup advisor and Ruby On Rails developer living in Kuala Lumpur.
-I enjoy it here, because it's always hot and I have my girlfriend here.

-You can find me on Twitter, Github, ...
+You can find me on <a href="http://twitter.com/simonstubben" target="_blank">Twitter</a>, <a href="http://github.com/sstubben" target="_blank">Github</a>, and <a href="http://www.linkedin.com/in/simonstubben" target="_blank">LinkedIn</a>

-I'm always up for a chat, so feel free to <a href="mailto:simonstubben@gmail.com?Subject=Hello.">email me</a> or book a time with me for a Skype meeting.
+I'm always up for a chat, so feel free to <a href="mailto:simonstubben@gmail.com?Subject=Hello.">email me</a> or <a href="https://calendly.com/simonstubben/" target="_blank">book a time with me</a> for a Skype meeting.

-This is a static page.
-It could be an 'about page' if you'd like.
+My personal blog - be aware; it's in Danish only - where

+Silicon Drinkabout

+Det Frugtbare Kompagni (The Fruitful Fellowship) a think-tank I started in 2012 in Copenhagen, and have tried to keep on

+BillyTracker

+Project Canvas

 {% include footer.html %}